Counselling, Psychotherapy and Hypnotherapy Limerick

 Studies of hypnosis as a treatment for weight-loss and obesity have proven hypnosis to be effective particularly in conjunction with CBT therapy.

 In a trial with 156 participants, results from participants who received 9 weekly individual hypnosis sessions plus behaviour-modification treatments were compared with results from those who received behaviour-modification treatment alone (Bolocofsky, DN, Spinler, D, and Coulthard-Morris, L. 1998) On average, the hypnosis group had lost 7 kg of weight more than the control group at the 2-year follow-up.
 A meta-analysis of trials in the 1980s showed significantly greater weight loss for those treated with hypnosis and behaviour therapy compared with those who received behaviour therapy alone, and this effect persisted or increased with time(Kirsch, I, Montgomery, G, and Sapirstein, G, 1995, 1996).
 In another trial, 60 obese patients with sleep apnoea were assigned randomly to treatment with diet alone or diet and hypnosis (Stradling, J, Roberts, D, Wilson, A, and Lovelock, F.1998) Patients assigned to hypnosis achieved significant weight loss at 18 months.
-Rather than a sole treatment for obesity, hypnosis can be more helpful as part of a program that includes arousing motivation, counselling, and peer support.
+Rather than a sole treatment for obesity, hypnosis can be more helpful as a part of a program that includes arousing motivation, counselling, and peer support.

 “Whatever the mind can conceive and believe, it can achieve.”
 Napoleon Hill